PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

   - Applicable for all types of entity.
   - For Individual & Joint, applicable only when `Household` is No.
   - It is a dropdown of Household of the family in alphabetical order.
-  - If any entity has `Display Name`, shows `Display Name` otherwsie shows legal name.
+  - If any entity has `Display Name`, shows `Display Name` otherwise shows legal name.

 ### Assign Household